Geriatric (senior) care

 |Cancer||Early detection may improve the prognosis.
 Many treatments are available and most have few side effects.|

-With frequent checkups, at least twice a year, we can screen for common senior diseases.
+With frequent checkups, at least twice a year, we can screen for common senior diseases during a Wellness Exam.
 By diagnosing and treating problems earlier, we may be able to slow the disease process and prevent pain and discomfort.

 In addition to a complete physical examination, diagnostic tests can help detect many diseases before your pet displays signs of a condition.
-Even if results are normal, the findings give you veterinarian a good baseline to identify and monitor changes in your pet’s health as the years progress.
+Even if results are normal, the findings give us a good baseline to identify and monitor changes in your pet’s health as the years progress.